 The Kaabo Mantis Base version costs $1649, which is about the same as the Kaabo Mantis Pro SE (even more expensive, since you can get 7% off at Voromotors with the escooternerds coupon code).
 While the prices are very similar, you will get considerably more range with the Kaabo Mantis Pro SE.

-The Kaabo Mantis Pro version at FluidFreeRide costs $2299, which is quite more expensive than the Kaabo Mantis Pro SE sold at Voromotors, and you still get basically the same range, with about 6 mi / 10 km extra range.
+The Kaabo Mantis Pro version at FluidFreeRide costs $2299, while the Kaabo Mantis Pro SE sold at Voromotors costs $1899, and you still get basically the same range, with about 6 mi / 10 km extra range.

 Kaabo Mantis Pro SE vs Zero 10X